 Writing is hard.

-Welcome to the world of media.
+Welcome to the world of writing.
 You’ve got the tools to be a writer—but good writing cannot be taught.
 You either have an inner voice and write from your gut or you haven’t found it yet and are still searching.
 The rest of you will never look for that spark, and that is inexcusable.
 I believe that there are no good writers or bad writers but boring, predictable, stiff and conformist writers—or writers who can sing.